superuben/palm-openai-api-node/README.md

 # palm-openai-api-node
-Create a basic Openai like endpoint using the Google Palm 2 Bison api
+Create a basic Openai like endpoint using the Google Palm 2 Bison api and Node JS

 get your Google api key here: https://developers.generativeai.google/tutorials/setup